Dhruv2679/A01/README.md

 ## How to run
 1. Install dependencies:

-# install the requirements txt file
-pip install -r requirements.txt
+Install the requirements txt file pip install -r requirements.txt

-# change your working directory as needed to the A01 repo
+Change your working directory as needed to the A01 repo cd path/to/A01
-cd path/to/A01

 2. Run the script:
-# run the code
+Run the code
 python src/boxplot.py

 Output: We should see a script and a boxplot